Pathways are made up of courses focused on future careers or further education opportunities

 Our facilities here at Dover Technical College allow you to gain practical skills, as well as theoretical knowledge.
 We have excellent facilities including the interior of an airliner, for those of you who may be interested in pursuing cabin crew as a career path.
-You will benefit from the strong links made with our industry partners, some of which involve gaining sea survival experience, fire safety and first aid qualifications, putting you in an excellent position to further your career in this sector.
+You will benefit from the strong links made with our industry partners, putting you in an excellent position to further your career in this sector.

 Q: What will I be studying?

 A: You will study a variety of different tourism-related units including (but not limited to): marketing, visitor attractions, the cruise industry, customer service, resort representatives, worldwide adventure tourism, tour operations, event planning etc.

 A: We have regular guest speakers to learn more about this exciting and fun industry.
 Past guest speakers include a Captain from Virgin Atlantic, cabin crew from both Jet2 and Virgin Atlantic, Travel Counsellors, National Trust and Eurotunnel.

 A: You must complete at least 30 hours of work experience during the course.
 In the past students have taken part in work experience with DFDS Ferries, Best Western Dover Marina Hotel, and Viking Recruitment to name a few.
 This year students had the exciting opportunity of 2-3 weeks of work experience in Portugal.

 Q: What other qualifications can I study alongside the course?